sncheca/gyro/Expressions of 3D space.md

 3D angle protocols are always a huge source of confusion, because unfortunately they are not universal.
 Let me try to make this as clear as possible.

-`gyro` supports 3 ways to express 3D angles.
+`gyro` supports 2 ways to express 3D angles.
 These are
 1. Quaternions
 2. Euler angles
-3. Axis-Angle

 ## Jit-style angle expressions

 Outwardly, all `gyro` objects obey the same ordering standards as `jit` objects.
 This means that:
 1. Quaternions are ordered `x, y, z, w`
 2. Euler angles are ordered `xyz`, where the `x` direction is up-down (pitch), the `y` direction is side-side (yaw), and the `z` direction is tilt (roll).
-This picture (modifed from [here](https://www.shutterstock.com/image-vector/aviation-concept-axis-movement-three-dimensional-191329868)) communicates this clearly.
+This picture (modifed from [here](https://www.shutterstock.com/image-vector/aviation-concept-axis-movement-three-dimensional-191329868)) communicates clearly how Euler angles work in Jitter.

 ![](rollPitchYaw.png)